braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/best_practices/best_practices.md

 # SMS/MMS best practices

+> Learn more about best practices for SMS/MMS with Braze.

 ## Opt-out monitoring recommendations

 Complying with recipient requests to opt-out of communications is required by law.
 Failing to comply with requests by SMS recipients to opt-out of the channel can incur penalties, including fines, and can lead to lawsuits.
 Braze has features in place to enable robust SMS/MMS opt-in and out management, plus mechanisms to assist in making sure requests are correctly processed.

 Under their subscription agreements with us, our customers are solely responsible  for their compliance with applicable law in their use of our services.
 Accordingly, we strongly recommend that customers pay close attention to correctly configuring their SMS set-up, and that they test those set-ups thoroughly, take measures to monitor opt-out compliance, and act promptly should they identify instances of non-compliance with opt-out requests.